MarcoAvoaka/Deep_Learning_Challenge/analysis.md

 •	In the first attempt, I used 3 layers with 80, 30 and 1 neurons respectively.
 For the activation, I used ‘relu’ on my 1st and 2nd layers and sigmoid on my output layer.

-By doing so I achieved an accuracy of 72.88%
+By doing so I achieved an accuracy of 72.63%

 ![Image](https://github.com/MarcoAvoaka/Deep_Learning_Challenge/blob/main/images/Accuracy%201.png)

 •	Unfortunately, I was not able to reach the target model performance of 75%.
-In the second attempt I added another hidden layer with a "relu” activation while maintaining the number of nodes about the same but was only able to achieve 73.67% accuracy
+In the second attempt I added another hidden layer with a "relu” activation while maintaining the number of nodes about the same but was only able to achieve 72.97% accuracy

 ![Image](https://github.com/MarcoAvoaka/Deep_Learning_Challenge/blob/main/images/Accuracy%202.png)

-•	In the 3rd attempt I updated the first hidden layer with a different unit: 70; second hidden layer: 60 and the output layer remained 1
+•	In the 3rd attempt I updated the first hidden layer with a different unit: 70; second hidden layer: 60 and the output layer remained 1.
+I got 73.16%

 ![Image](https://github.com/MarcoAvoaka/Deep_Learning_Challenge/blob/main/images/Accuracy%203.png)